Login

 What Are the Physical Properties of Titanium?

-5. Durability: Titanium is highly durable and has a long expected life due to its high tensile yield strength, hardness, and excellent fatigue resistance.
+5. Durability: Highly durable with long lifespans due to high tensile yield strength and excellent fatigue resistance.

 What Are the Chemical Properties of Titanium?

-2. Ability to Form Alloys: Titanium can easily form alloys with other metals and elements due to its atomic size and its classification as a transition metal.
-Many different titanium alloys exist.
+2. Ability to Form Alloys: Titanium readily forms alloys due to its atomic size and transition metal classification.

-3. Reactivity: Titanium is reactive to acids, and halogens at high temperatures and entirely non-reactive to bases.
+3. Reactivity: Reactive to acids and halogens at high temperatures but non-reactive to bases.

 What Are the Applications of Titanium?